Burns supper: History

-The first supper was held in memoriam at Burns Cottage in Ayrshire by Burns's friends, on 21 July 1801, the fifth anniversary of his death; it has been a regular occurrence ever since.
+The first supper was held in memoriam at Burns Cottage in Ayrshire by Burns's friends, on 21 July 1801, the fifth anniversary of his death.
 The first still extant Burns Club was founded in Greenock in 1801 by merchants who were born in Ayrshire, some of whom had known Burns.
 They held the first Burns supper on what they thought was his birthday, 29 January 1802, but in 1803, they discovered the Ayr parish records that noted his date of birth was actually 25 January 1759.
 Since then, suppers have been held on or about 25 January.

 The Scottish Parliament considers the celebration of Burns Night each year to be a key cultural heritage event.The Parliament welcomes the annual celebration of Scotland’s national poet, Robert Burns, which is held on 25 January each year to mark the Bard’s birthday; considers that Burns was one of the greatest poets and that his work has influenced thinkers across the world; notes that Burns' first published collection, Poems Chiefly in the Scottish Dialect, also known as the "Kilmarnock Edition", published in 1786, did much to popularise and champion the Scots language, and considers that this is one of his most important legacies; believes that the celebration of Burns Night is an opportunity to raise awareness of the cultural significance of Scots and its status as one of the indigenous languages of Scotland, and further believes in the importance of the writing down of the Scots language to ensure its continuation through written documentation, as well as oral tradition.

-Burns suppers may be formal or informal.
+Burns suppers can be formal or informal.
 Both typically include haggis (a traditional Scottish dish celebrated by Burns in Address to a Haggis), Scotch whisky and the recitation of Burns's poetry.
 Formal dinners are hosted by organisations such as universities, sporting clubs, Burns Clubs, the Freemasons or St. Andrew's Societies; they occasionally end with dancing or a cèilidh.
 During the global COVID-19 pandemic in 2021, Burns Night celebrations moved online and were popular amongst families eating at home.
 Formal suppers follow a standard order.

 Standard order

 Piping in guests

-A bagpiper generally greets the guests, who gather and mix as at any informal party.
+A bagpiper sometimes greets the guests, who gather and mix as at any informal party.
 At less formal gatherings, traditional Scottish music is played.

 Host's welcoming speech

-The host says a few words, welcoming everyone to the supper and perhaps stating the reason for it.
+The host welcomes the guests to the supper and states the occasion.

+Sometimes, the song "O Flower of Scotland" is sung at the beginning.

-All the guests are seated and grace is said, usually using the "Selkirk Grace", a well-known thanksgiving said before meals that uses the Scots language.
+All the guests are then seated and grace is said, usually using the "Selkirk Grace", a thanksgiving said before meals that uses the Scots language.
 Although attributed to Burns, the Selkirk Grace was already known in the 17th century as the "Galloway Grace" or the "Covenanters' Grace".
-It came to be called the Selkirk Grace because Burns was said to have delivered it at a dinner given by Dunbar Douglas, 4th Earl of Selkirk.
+It came to be called the Selkirk Grace because Burns was said to have delivered it at a dinner given by the 4th Earl of Selkirk.